jsdir/datastored/docs/models.md

 ### Options

-#### column
+#### table

-Is the redis key fragment and the cassandra column name.
+Is the redis key fragment and the cassandra column family name.
 This defaults to the model's name in lowercase.

 #### properties